 Education sector lighting

-- Allow zoning so staff can dim lights or switch them off when they are not required, thereby saving electricity
+- Have zoning for lights so that staff can dim lights or switch them off when they’re not needed.